Dana Kuehn

 Dana Lynn Kuehn (born January 1, 1971) is an American attorney and judge from Tulsa, Oklahoma who has served on the Supreme Court of Oklahoma since 2021; she was appointed by Governor Kevin Stitt on July 26, 2021.
-Kuehn had previously been a Oklahoma Court of Criminal Appeals Judge after her appointment by the Governor of Oklahoma Mary Fallin on October 2, 2017.
+Kuehn had previously been an Oklahoma Court of Criminal Appeals Judge after her appointment by the Governor of Oklahoma Mary Fallin on October 2, 2017.
 Kuehn is the first woman to serve on both of the state's high courts, the Oklahoma Supreme Court and the Oklahoma Court of Criminal Appeals.

 Education

 Kuehn is a graduate of Jenks High School, Class of 1989.
 She attended Oklahoma State University (OSU), where she earned a Bachelor of Arts degree in political science in 1993.
 She earned a Juris Doctor degree from the University of Tulsa College of Law in 1996.

 Early legal career

 From 1996 to 1999 Kuehn worked for the Tulsa County district attorney's office.
 After leaving the district attorney's office, she became an associate with the Steidley & Neal law firm from 1999 to 2000.
 Kuehn returned to the Tulsa County District Attorney's office for 2002 through 2006.

 In 2001, Kuehn became an adjunct professor at the University of Tulsa College of Law, and still continues this activity.
 She taught Juvenile Law and Evidence Workshop at the University of Tulsa College of Law.
 She also has served as president of the Alumni Board.